oj-sec/fishfactory/README.md

 - Process a single URL using `python3 fishfactory.py -u "http://definitelynotmalicious.live"`
 - Read URLs from a newline delimited file using `python3 fishfactory.py -f inputfile.txt`

+Alternatively, submit a single URL at a time via the webUI.

 # Outputs